A Convex Hull Cheapest Insertion Heuristic for Precedence Constrained Traveling Salesperson Problems or Sequential Ordering Problems: Computational Experiments

 \section{Computational Experiments}

-Considering the added algorithmic complexity of the CIH, it was expected that it would perform better than the NNH, as described in TSP literature \cite{rosenkrantz1977analysis,depuy2005meta}.
-However, this was not the case seen in Fig. \ref{Im:Histo distribution}.
-Computational experiments are systematically conducted to verify this finding across a variety of test cases, varying the spatial relations of the precedence constraints and the cargo capacity $Q$ of the material handling agent.

-To compare the ability of the CIH and NNH algorithms to rapidly generate good solutions across a variety of test cases, sufficiently diverse benchmark instances that enable the analysis of the effect of spatial precedence constraints are not readily available for the m-PDTSP.
-For this reason, the popular TSPLIB benchmark instances \cite{reinhelt2014tsplib} are modified in a reproducible manner to add precedence constraints as detailed below. \begin{enumerate}[\textit{Step} 1:] \item Load a TSPLIB point cloud that has 2D Cartesian coordinates defined for every point.
-Let $n$ be the number of points. \item Find the centroid of the point cloud. \item Sort and assign indices to the points by order of increasing distance from the centroid.
-Let the indices be $1,2,...,n$ for the sorted points. \item Designate the point with index 1 as the depot. \item Define precedence constraints between points with pairs of indices as $(2\prec n),(3\prec n-1),(4\prec n-2)$ and so on. \end{enumerate}
+To compare the effectiveness of the ACHCI algorithms with the simple NN algorithm, sufficiently diverse benchmark instances are not readily available for the TSP-PC.
+For this reason, the popular TSPLIB benchmark instances \cite{reinhelt2014tsplib} are modified in a reproducible manner, to add precedence and environmental constraints.

+\begin{enumerate}[\textit{Step} 1:] \item Load a TSPLIB point cloud that has 2D Cartesian coordinates defined for every point.
+Let $n$ be the number of points. \item Find the centroid of the point cloud. \item Sort and assign indices to the points in order of increasing distance from the centroid.
+Let the indices be $1,2,...,n$ for the sorted points. \item Designate the point with index 1 as the depot or starting node.
+It has no parents. \item Define precedence constraints between points with pairs of indices as $(n\prec 2),(n-1\prec 3),(n-2\prec 4)$ and so on.
+If only three nodes remain to be assigned precedence constraints, the node with the smallest index is assigned to be the child node while the other two are its parents. \end{enumerate}
-The described method instantiates cases where the pickup nodes are closer to the depot, which is closest to the centroid.
-In fact, Fig. \ref{Im: PC def} is an example of such a modification applied to the \textit{`eil51'} instance of the TSPLIB.
-The complementary case where the delivery nodes are to be spatially closer to the centroid is also studied, where the direction of the precedence constraints in \textit{Step 2} are reversed.
-Finally, for each modified case with added precedence constraints, the agent's cargo capacity $Q$ is also varied, enabling it to carry a certain maximum number of commodities, to account for the effect of cargo capacity on the heuristic performance.

-The ratio of tour cost obtained using CIH to that obtained using NNH is shown in Fig. \ref{Im:Ratios}, differentiated by the spatial nature of the precedence constraints.
-As seen in the histogram of Fig. \ref{Im CentralChildren}, the NNH tour cost was lower than the CIH case in 98\% of the instances studied, resulting in up to 30\% reduction in the tour cost in some instances.
-It is clear that the performance of the CIH algorithm is dependent on the proximity of the delivery nodes to the depot, as seen by the improvement in Fig. \ref{Im CentralParents}, corresponding well with the observations in \cite{goutham2023convex}.
-Regardless, the NNH still outperforms the CIH in $>$ 88\% of the overall cases studied when accounting for both types of spatial precedence constraints.